hyperfy-io/hyperfy-docs/docs/developers/destructibles.md

 ## Handle user file uploads

 We can make our barrel model customizable with an editor field as well but we need a new hook to handle the file uploads.
-The `useFile` hook takes a file uploaded from an editor field and returns a cloud URl of the asset.
+The `useFile` hook takes a file uploaded from an editor field and returns a cloud URL of the asset.

 Import `useFile` from hyperfy, add the `model` property to the `useFields` destructure, add a `file` field to the fields array (and a `category` for files as well), pass the `model` to the `useFile` hook, and swap out the src prop in the model component. the `??` syntax will default to our barrel model (this would throw an error without it).